'Exhaust them': Why Ukraine has fought Russia for every inch of Bakhmut, despite high cost

 After fierce fighting for weeks, Ukrainian units had made their first advance in the vicinity of Bakhmut since it was invaded nine months ago.

-In all, nearly 20 square kilometers (eight square miles) of territory was recaptured, Ukraine’s Deputy Defense Minister Hanna Maliar said in an interview last week.
+In all, nearly 20 square kilometers (eight square miles) of territory were recaptured, Maliar said in an interview last week.
 Hundreds of meters (yards) more have been regained almost every day since, according to Serhii Cherevatyi, spokesman for Ukraine’s Operational Command East.

 “Previously we were only holding the lines and didn’t let Russians advance further into our territory.
 What has happened now is our first advance (since the battle started),” Maliar said.